-Yes, there are vegan alternatives to regular Takis that still offer great flavor and crunchy texture but without including any animal products.
-There are several vegan brands like “Tofurky” that offer plant-based chips that taste just like regular Takis but without adding any meat or animal derived materials in it.
+Yes, vegan alternatives to regular Takis still offer great flavor and crunchy texture but without including any animal products.
+There are several vegan brands like “Tofurky” that offer plant-based chips that taste just like regular Takis but without adding any meat or animal-derived materials in it.

 Does eating Hot Cheetos constitute breaking Islamic dietary law?

 No, eating Hot Cheetos does not constitute breaking Islamic dietary laws since they do not contain pork products or alcohol and they also follow Islamic guidelines on avoiding unhealthy additives such as monosodium glutamate (MSG) and high fructose corn syrup (HFCS).
 Additionally, most Hot Cheetos varieties don’t even use animal derived ingredients, making it safe for Muslims to enjoy without feeling guilty about their snack choice!

 Takis contains corn flour, modified food starch, xanthan gum, calcium disodium EDTA added, garlic powder, onion powder, natural flavors, soybean oil, vegetable oil, and palm oil.
 This is why they are considered halal, as none of these ingredients contain animal products.